Ildemaro Vargas Preview, Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.52).
+- The Pirates have a 4.53 team ERA that ranks 20th across all MLB pitching staffs.

-- The Pirates give up the second-fewest home runs in baseball (152 total, 1.1 per game).
+- Pirates pitchers combine to surrender the second-fewest home runs in baseball (155 total, 1.1 per game).

-- Jackson gets the start for the Pirates, his fifth of the season.
-He is 1-2 with a 5.21 ERA and 45 strikeouts through 46 2/3 innings pitched.
+- Falter makes the start for the Pirates, his 12th of the season.
+He is 1-8 with a 4.65 ERA and 54 strikeouts in 71 2/3 innings pitched.

-- His last time out was on Tuesday against the Milwaukee Brewers, when the righty threw 4 1/3 innings, surrendering six earned runs while giving up three hits.
+- The lefty last appeared in relief on Wednesday, when he tossed 3 2/3 scoreless innings against the Milwaukee Brewers while giving up one hit.

-- The 27-year-old has put up a 5.21 ERA and 8.7 strikeouts per nine innings in 14 games this season, while allowing a batting average of .236 to opposing hitters.
+- The 26-year-old has put up an ERA of 4.65, with 6.8 strikeouts per nine innings, in 15 games this season.
+Opponents have a .279 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.